lolik885/Omni-Effects/README.md

 ## SPA-guided spatially controllable VFX

 Current SPA-guided spatially controllable VFX supports controllable **"Melt it", "Levitate it", "Explode it", "Turn it into anime style" and "Change the setting to a winter scene"**.
+We provide corresponding LoRA based on [CogVideoX-5B-I2V]((https://github.com/zai-org/CogVideo)).

 ### Single-VFX
 ```shell